Learn About Refinancing: Pros and Cons of Replacing a Loan

-- You make payments on the new loan until you pay it off or refinance.
+- You make payments on the new loan until you pay it off or refinance it.

-Refinancing is time-consuming, it can be expensive, and a new loan might be missing attractive features that an existing loan offers.
-So why go through the process?
-There are several potential benefits to refinancing.
+Refinancing can be time-consuming and expensive, and a new loan might be missing attractive features that an existing loan offers.
+However, refinancing has several potential benefits:

-Save money: A common reason for refinancing is to save money on interest costs.
-To do so, you typically need to refinance into a loan with an interest rate that is lower than your existing interest rate.
-Especially with long-term loans and large dollar amounts, lowering the interest rate can result in significant lifetime interest savings.
+- Save money.
+A common reason for refinancing is to save money on interest costs.
+To do so, you typically need to refinance into a loan with an interest rate that is lower than your existing rate.
+Especially with long-term loans and large dollar amounts, lowering the interest rate can result in significant savings.

-Consolidate debts: If you have multiple loans, it might make sense to consolidate those loans into one single loan—especially if you can get a lower interest rate.
-It’ll be easier to keep track of payments and loans, but consolidating can cause problems (see below).
+- Consolidate debts.
+If you have multiple loans, it might make sense to consolidate them into one single loan, especially if you can get a lower interest rate.
+It’ll be easier to keep track of payments and loans.

-Change your loan type: Even if you don’t lower your interest rate or monthly payment, it can make sense to refinance for other reasons.
-For example, if you have a variable-rate loan, you might prefer to switch to a loan with a fixed rate.
-A fixed interest rate could offer protection if rates are currently low, but expected to rise.
+- Change your loan type.
+If you have a variable-rate loan, you might prefer to switch to a loan at a fixed rate.
+A fixed interest rate offers protection if rates are currently low, but expected to rise.

-Transaction costs: Refinancing can be expensive.
-Especially with loans like home loans, you’ll pay closing costs which can add up to thousands of dollars.
-You want to make sure you'll more than break even before you pay those costs.
+- Transaction costs.
+Refinancing can be expensive.
+Especially with loans like home loans, closing costs can add up to thousands of dollars.
+You want to make sure you'll come out ahead before you pay those costs.
 Other types of loans, including loans from online lenders, can include processing and origination fees.

-Lost benefits: Some loans have useful features that will be eliminated if you refinance.
+- Lost benefits.
+Some loans have useful features that will be eliminated if you refinance.
 For example, federal student loans are more flexible than private student loans if you fall on hard times.
-Plus, federal loans might be forgiven if your career involves public service.
-Likewise, keeping a fixed-rate loan might be ideal if interest rates skyrocket—even though you’d temporarily get a lower rate with a variable rate loan.
+Plus, federal loans might be partially forgiven if your career involves public service.
+Likewise, keeping a fixed-rate loan might be ideal if interest rates skyrocket—even though you’d temporarily get a lower rate with a variable-rate loan.

 What Doesn’t Change

-Debt: Your loan balance will not change.
-You’ll still have the same amount—unless you take on more debt while refinancing.
+- Debt.
+Your loan balance will not change unless you take on more debt while refinancing.
 It’s possible to do cash-out refinancing or roll your closing costs into your loan, but that just increases your debt burden.

-Collateral: If you used collateral for the loan, that collateral will probably still be at stake (and required) for the new loan.
-For example, refinancing your home loan means you could still lose the home in foreclosure if you don’t make payments.
+- Collateral.
+If you used collateral for the loan, that collateral probably will still be required for the new loan.
+For example, refinancing your home loan means you still could lose the home in foreclosure if you don’t make payments.
 Likewise, your car can be repossessed with most auto loans.
 Unless you refinance into a personal unsecured loan, the collateral is at risk.
-In some cases, you can actually increase the risk to your collateral when you refinance.
-Some states allow non-recourse home loans to become recourse loans after refinancing.
+In some cases, you actually can increase the risk to your collateral when you refinance.
+Some states allow nonrecourse home loans to become recourse loans after refinancing.